oldratlee/fucking-java-concurrency/README.md

 ## 🍎 Reasons to organize Demo

 - The actual phenomenon that can be observed 🙈 is more intuitive and more trustworthy than the concurrency principle mentioned 🙊.
-- The `Java` language standard library supports threads, and multithreading is heavily used in the language itself (such as `GC`) and applications (the Server side).
+- The `Java` language standard library supports threads, multithreading is heavily used in the language itself (such as `GC`) and applications (the server side).
 - Concurrency program design, in the analysis and implementation, the complexity is greatly increased.
 If you do not fully understand and systematically analyze the concurrent logic, and write code at will, it is not an exaggeration to describe such a program as "**accidentally**" running with the correct result.
-  The demos here do not give explanations and discussions, and they are all entry-level :neckbeard: .
-For more information, please refer to the concurrent materials by yourself.
+    - The demos here do not give explanations and discussions, and they are all entry-level :neckbeard: .
+For more information, please loop up the concurrency materials by yourself.

 Examples of concurrency problems you encountered in development are welcome to provide ([submit Issue](https://github.com/oldratlee/fucking-java-concurrency/issues)) or share ([pull request after Fork](https://github.com/oldratlee/fucking-java-concurrency/fork))! 😘